Some words from Remdal’s President, Ken Ewert

 We send out owners

-The ownership part of our culture means that our Foremen are actual shareholders in our company.
-Every day, we send out owners to work on our customer’s projects.
-After all, who’s going to have the customer’s best interests at heart: a subcontractor with no long-term ties to the company, or an owner?
+The ownership part of our culture means that every day our projects are led by people who share in, and are tied to, the long-term success of our company.
+After all, who’s going to have the customer’s best interests at heart: a subcontractor with no long-term ties to the company, or our Certified Foreman who knows his future is dependent on Remdal delivering solid value to our customers?

 We’re committed to our culture.
 It’s what enables us to gather and invest in good people who work for our customer’s best interests.
 Our customers notice the difference in our people, and they remember and recommend us.